Gamma Phi Circus: History

-Gamma Phi Circus was founded in 1929 by Dr. Clifford Horton, who was a gymnastics instructor for Illinois State Normal University.
-The Gamma Phi fraternity was founded in 1929 and held the first Gamma Phi Circus performance in 1932 on the Illinois State University campus.
+Gamma Phi Circus was founded in 1926 by Dr. Clifford Horton, who was a gymnastics instructor for Illinois State Normal University.
+The Gamma Phi fraternity was founded in 1926 and held the first Gamma Phi Circus performance in 1929 on the Illinois State University campus.
 The Bloomington-Normal community has had strong ties to circuses since the 1880s, and was home to the Flying Wards and the Conciellos, both trapeze acts.
 Women always performed in the Circuses and began to be formally initiated into the organization in 1939.

 Circus alumni have gone on to perform in a variety of venues including the Shrine Circuses, the Circus Kingdom, Roberts Brothers Circus, Kelly Brothers Circus, the Great American Circus, and the Circus Alleluia.
 They have also performed at Disney World, Sea World, Busch Gardens, Universal Studios, Great America, and at Club Med Resorts.
 Members and alumni have also competed several times internationally in the Rhoenradturnen (Wheel Gymnastics) World Championships.
 In February 2017, five members competed in two acts at the first annual VivaFest, a circus competition in Las Vegas, Nevada.
 Lyric Hoop and Cyr Wheel received fourth place and Dance Trapeze received fifth.
 There were 37 acts in Gamma Phi Circus's category.

 Gamma Phi Circus is also well known in the circus community for pushing boundaries of its amateur members.
 In April 2017 6 female teeterboard members (and the punchers) set a world record all-female 6-high stack.
-This was the first stack of this height to her performed by all females.
+This was the first stack of this height to be performed completely by females.
 The members included: Karissa Diller (base), Alison Tye (middle), Alexandria Amos (middle), Megan Brawner (middle), Lauren Johnson (catcher), and Myer Hursey (flyer).